-Starting in 2021, MFF is actively inviting thought leaders, policy experts, child welfare organizations and those with lived experience in the system to join us in honest conversations about child welfare.
+As of 2021, MFF is actively working with thought leaders, policy experts, child welfare organizations and those with lived experience in the system to join us in honest conversations about child welfare.

 This page will be a reflection of our work where you can find our latest partnerships, research and news.

 The Child Welfare Executive Accelerator is designed to empower frontline staff to solve the problems directly facing their children and families through design thinking, executive training, and research support.
 Created and operated in partnership with MindSpark, the first accelerator will launch in North Dakota in 2022.
 Interested in an Executive Accelerator for your child welfare agency or nonprofit organization?
 Contact Elisabeth.Wilson@thinkmff.org for more information.

 With support from Mile High United Way, Metropolitan State University of Denver and the MSU Epic Scholars Program, Senate Bill 22-008 passed to provide free tuition and require high schools, the Department of Higher Education, and colleges and universities to help students navigate the admissions process.
 About 4,500 students are eligible for the scholarship each year.